 When there are missing values in nested columns, k-Means interprets them as sparse.
 The algorithm replaces sparse numerical data with zeros and sparse categorical data with zero vectors.

-- Oracle Database PL/SQL Packages and Types Reference

-- Preparing the Data
+- Oracle Database PL/SQL Packages and Types Reference - Prepare the Data

-- Transforming the Data

-Minimum Description Length
+19 Minimum Description Length

-Learn how to use Minimum Description Length, the supervised technique for calculating Attribute Importance.
+Learn how to use Minimum Description Length, the supervised technique for calculating attribute importance.

 - About MDL - Data Preparation for MDL